 Zion National Park is one of our favorite places in the USA.
-Ancestral Puebloans inhabited the area from 500-1200 A.D, followed by the Paiute, who were still in residence in 1858 when Mormon missionaries arrived.
-The Paiute called the area Mukuntuweap which means “straight canyon” in Southern Pauite.
+Puebloan Peoples inhabited the area from 500-1200 A.D, followed by the Paiute, who were still in residence in 1858 when Mormon missionaries arrived.
+The Southern Paiute called the area Mukuntuweap which means “straight canyon.”

 Vertical walls rise to nearly 4,000 feet above the Virgin River.
 The differences in elevation create a variety of habitats ranging from desert to alpine.
 Swampy areas along the river support aquatic life and often feature watercress.